 Building on the success of the initial feasibility study, the group then leveraged additional funding in a joint scheme between NCRC, REMEDI and the Irish Research Council, to further develop the project.

-They are now recruiting affected families with Long QT syndrome through the National Inherited Cardiac Conditions service, which is delivered across the three campuses of Our Lady’s Children’s Hospital Crumlin, Cardiovascular Risk in the Young at the Adelaide and Meath Hospital, and the Family Heart Screening Clinic at the Mater Misericordiae University Hospital in Dublin.
+They are now recruiting affected families with Long QT syndrome through the National Inherited Cardiac Conditions service, which is delivered across the three campuses of CHI at Crumlin, Cardiovascular Risk in the Young at the Adelaide and Meath Hospital, and the Family Heart Screening Clinic at the Mater Misericordiae University Hospital in Dublin.

 Skin samples will be taken from affected individuals and closely related, but unaffected, family members to allow a comparison between normal and diseased heart cells grown from skin.